deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Source detection algorithm

 \subsubsection{Implementation details}

 Pairs of samples $\lbrace \widebreve{\V r}^{[s]} ; \V y^{[s]} \rbrace$ are generated on the fly at training and evaluation time following the procedure described in Sect. \ref{subsubsec:generation_training_samples}.
 To avoid over-fitting, each realization $s$ is unique with no repetition for the different epochs.
-The notion of \textit{epoch} is used only as a way to evaluate regularly the performance of the model with the validation procedure described in Sect. \ref{subsubsec:loss_metrics}, and also to manage the learning rate scheduler.
-The optimization of the network weights is performed with an iterative stochastic gradient-descent strategy on mini-batches of samples.
+The notion of \textit{epoch} is used only as a way to evaluate regularly the performance of the model with the validation procedure described in Sect. \ref{subsubsec:loss_metrics}, and also to adapt the learning rate through a pre-defined scheduling.
+The optimization of the network weights is performed with an iterative stochastic gradient-descent strategy on mini-batches of samples formed (possibly) by the concatenation of multiple training sets.
 It means that, at each iteration, the model weights are updated in the opposite direction to the gradient of the loss.
 The loss is evaluated from the current mini-batch of samples with respect to the model weights.
-Since we work on series of $T$ images, with $T$ typically lying between 50 and 100 images, the batch-size is fixed at 1 given memory constraints.
+Since we work on series of $T$ images, with $T$ typically lying between 50 and 100 images, the batch-size (i.e., the number of training sets comprised within a mini-batch) is fixed at 1 given memory constraints.
 This setting does not affect the overall performance of the method and only requires to perform more iterations to reach convergence since the cost function is quite noisy, see Fig. \ref{fig:training}(a).
 Even under this setting, the convergence is typically reached in a few epochs, see Sect. \ref{subsubsec:loss_metrics} and Fig. \ref{fig:training}(b).
 In practice, for each training epoch, $S=100$ pairs of samples $\lbrace \widebreve{\V r}^{[s]} ; \V y^{[s]} \rbrace$ are generated and fed sequentially as input of the network.
 For each validation epoch, $S$ is fixed at 10 given the computational burden required to build ROCs representing the F1R score as a function of the detection threshold $\tau$.
 The training process stops when the accuracy metric $\text{AUC}_\text{F1R}$ (i.e., AUC under ROC representing the F1R score as a function of the detection threshold $\tau$ at validation time) evolves in less than 2\% during the ten previous epochs.
 The model optimization is performed with the adaptive gradient algorithm AMSGrad \citep{reddi2019convergence} which is a variant of the Adam \citep{kingma2014adam} optimizer with a longer-term memory of past gradients.
 The parameters of the optimizer and of the scheduler have been fine tuned on two datasets and are kept constant for all our experiments.
 In practice, we observed that the optimized values are quite robust with respect to the dataset diversity.
-The weight decay is fixed at $10^{-5}$ and the initial learning rate is set to $10^{-3}$ with a regular decrease by 10\% every 10 epochs.
+The weight decay\footnote {In machine or deep learning, the weight decay refers to a regularization technique reducing the complexity of a model to prevent over-fitting.} is fixed at $10^{-5}$ and the initial learning rate is set to $10^{-3}$ with a regular decrease by 10\% every 10 epochs.
 The optimization of the network weights is performed with the high-performance deep learning library PyTorch \citep{NEURIPS2019_9015} on GPUs server with NVIDIA system equipped with either Tesla V100 or GTX 1080 Ti cards.
 The pre-processing step is highly parallelized and has a double implementation so that it can performed either on CPUs or on GPUs depending on the number of available CPUs cores and on the server specifications.